-Calipatria State Prison (CAL) incarcerated artists displayed their creativity in a recent contest as part of the handicraft program.
+A Calipatria State Prison (CAL) art contest displayed the population’s creativity as part of the handicraft program.

 The effort was thanks to Mailroom Supervisor Heather Duarte, who organized the Calipatria art contest.

 The program runs on a six-month cycle, requiring participants to remain disciplinary free and create a quarterly art project.
 The voluntary art contest saw 45 submissions.

 Staff selected five art pieces to represent their facility in the institution-wide contest.
 Overall, staff chose 19 pieces for display in the Warden’s Conference Room.

 Contest judges were staff from throughout the institution.
 They voted for their favorites in the Calipatria art contest.
 According to organizers, the show adhered to all COVID-19 protocols.